Adappt-Intelligence-Inc/libra/doc/camera_commissioning.md

     3. Keep logging message "still watiing for camera to focus on APP QR screen"

-    3. Keep Android in acvite mode and log every 500 millsecs
+    3. Keep Android in acvite mode and log every 500 millsecs .

+    4. Do not allow the Android app to move to next screen.